 Growing up as a TCK (Third Culture Kid)

-Editor’s Note: Adrienne Benson is a Communications Specialist with ME&A working on Feed the Future Global Program Evaluation for Effectiveness and Learning (PEEL).
+Editor’s Note: Adrienne Benson is a Communications Specialist with ME&A working on the Feed the Future Global Program Evaluation for Effectiveness and Learning (PEEL) project.
 She just published her first novel, “The Brightest Sun.”

 My father was career USAID, and that took us to sub-Saharan Africa, where we lived for ten years.
 I was a TCK, or third culture kid, someone who lives outside their passport country because of their parents’ job.
 Unlike immigrants, TCKs are always expected to go “home” and to identify with that home culture.
 They live in the center of the Venn Diagram where passport culture overlaps host country culture.
 I’m fascinated by that in-between space.